 Cloud

-Cloud WAFs are managed by a service provider in the form of software-as-a-service.
-While lower costs and ease of deployment make this an appealing choice for organizations with limited resources, cloud WAFs present several drawbacks.
+A service provider manages cloud WAFs in the form of software-as-a-service.
+While lower costs and ease of deployment make this an appealing to organizations with limited resources, cloud WAFs have drawbacks.
 These include limited and/or costly scaling, higher latency, insufficient granularity in controls, and an inability to handle complex architectures.

 Additional WAF Resources